The Rare Deseret Edition of Tanner's Map of Mexico.

-Fine example of the groundbreaking 1847 "Fourth Edition" of Tanner's map of Mexico, one of the most important maps in 19th Century American History, and the most influential general map of the Mexican-American War period.
+Exceedingly rare 1850 edition of Tanner's map of Mexico, one of the most important maps in 19th Century American History.

 The present example, which is significantly revised from the 1847 edition, would appear to be the first map to name and identify the proposed State of Deseret and the first to name Salt Lake City.

 Tanner's map of Mexico is without question one of the most important maps of the Western United States.
 From its early editions in 1825 and 1826, which were an integral part of shaping the US Boundary with Mexico, to the later editions, which show the Gold Regions and the proposed State of Deseret, the evolution of Tanner's map graphically depicts on a single canvas, the evolution of the West from 1825 to 1850.

 This 1850 edition includes for the first time two of the most important Western events of the mid-19th Century.
 First, the 1848 discovery of Gold in California and the subsequent 1849 Gold Rush are marked brightly in yellow, with the words "Gold Region" added to the map.
 The map is revised to include significantly more topographical detail in the Gold regions.
 To the east of the Sierra's the Watershed of the Eastern Slope of the Sierras has been added and two new mountain ranges and the Humboldt River now appear in what would become Nevada.
 Nueva Helvetia is removed and many new place names have been added the Gold Regions and adjoining parts of California and Nevada.